 Time.
 Usually taken for granted but it is of the utmost essence in aviation.
 For time and speed together relates to distance and we can calculate how long a flight will take and then estimate our time of arrival.
 These calculations can also provide us with our fuel consumption during the flight.

 Most countries now implement some form of daylight saving, make sure to read to AIP to see when the period starts or expires, important when flying VFR and the airport closes at of just after sunset and VFR is not allowed after sunset.

 Due to the rotation of the Earth, the sun rises in the east and sets in the west.
 Anywhere during this period we have sunlight, daylight, twilight and night.
 As you can imagine, this will be different on each latitude.
-During winter on 90° N there will be not much daylight at all; and the days between 30° N and 30° S will be about the same length throughout the whole year.
+During winter on 90° N there will be not much daylight at all; and the daylight hours between 30° N and 30° S will be about the same length throughout the whole year.